Introduction to R and Reproducible Research

 The course focuses on specific aspects of the R statistical package, methods for reproducible research and ways to effectively work with data arising from real-world research.
 The Statistical Consulting Centre also offers a general, introductory statistics course “Statistics for Research Workers using R” which focuses on statistical concepts and methods.
 These courses are designed to have relatively little overlap and may be taken in either order.

 Who should take this course?

 The course is suitable for researchers wanting efficient and effective strategies for working with quantitative data in a reproducible manner.
 This course is about what happens before and after traditional statistical analysis: getting your data in a form ready for analysis and presenting the results of statistical analyses.
 While designed for those who have not used R before, it may also be of interest to participants with some familiarity in R but not R Markdown or the ‘tidyverse’ family of packages.

-The presenters, Dr Sandy Clarke-Errey and Cameron Patrick, consultants for the Statistical Consulting Centre in the School of Mathematics & Statistics.
-Both Cameron and Sandy also consult to industry and government.
+The presenter Cameron Patrick, a consultant for the Statistical Consulting Centre in the School of Mathematics & Statistics.
+Cameron is also consult to industry and government.

 The statistical package R will be used in the course, along with companion software including RStudio, R Markdown, ggplot2 and the ‘tidyverse’ collection of packages.
 Participants will use R and RStudio on their personal computer (Windows, Mac or Linux) during to the course but a PC will be available in Wilson computer lab for use.
 Installation instructions will be sent out via email prior to the course commencing.

 No prior experience with R is necessary.